Suraj-Bhor/100-Days-of-ML-Code/README.md

 ## Day 70: 17<sup>th</sup> June 2020 : ResNet Paper
 * Started reading the resnet paper and making notes in Notion.
 * After finishing with CNNs will make the notion notes public.

+## Day 71: 18<sup>th</sup> June 2020 : ResNet Paper - Continued day 2
+* Continue reading the resnet paper and making notes in Notion.
+* After finishing with CNNs will make the notion notes public.